svennam92/openshift101/workshop/part2-openshift_ibmcloud/exercise-8.md

    ![](../assets/views-img1.png)

-2. Enter in the search bar the following query.
+2. Enter in the search bar the following query: `host:{podName}` where {podName} is the name of your pod.
+For example: `host:patient-ui-8658f89574-rgjw8`

    ![](../assets/views-img2.png)